 - 1. Any terminal being not authenticated as PACE authenticated BIS-PACE is not allowed to read, to write, to modify, to use any User Data stored on the travel document. - 2.
-Terminals not using secure messaging are not allowed to read, to write, to modify, to use any data stored on the travel document. - Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP ACF.1.1/TRM. - 4.
+Terminals not using secure messaging are not allowed to read, to write, to modify, to use any data stored on the travel document. - 3.
+Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP_ACF.1.1/TRM. - 4.
 Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG 4 (Iris) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2c) of FDP_ACF.1.1/TRM. - 5.
-Nobody is allowed to read the data objects 2d) of FDP_ACF.1.1/TRM. - Terminals authenticated as CVCA or as DV are not allowed to read data in the EF.DG3 and EF.DG4
+Nobody is allowed to read the data objects 2d) of FDP_ACF.1.1/TRM. - 6.
+Terminals authenticated as CVCA or as DV are not allowed to read data in the EF.DG3 and EF.DG4

-FDP_RIP.1 Subset residual information protection
+FDP RIP.1 Subset residual information protection

+Hierarchical to: No other components.
 Dependencies: No dependencies.

-FDP RIP.1.1 The TS
+FDP_RIP.1.1 The TSF shall ensure that any previous information content of a resource is made unavailable upon the deallocation of the resource from the following objects:

-The TSF shall ensure that any previous information content of a resource is made unavailable upon the deallocation of the resource from the following objects:
+1. Session Keys (immediately after closing related communication session).

-- Session Keys (immediately after closing related communication session). - 2. ephemeral private key ephem SK{PICC}- PACE (by having generated a DH shared secret K).
+2. ephemeral private key ephem - SKPICC- PACE (by having generated a DH shared secret K).